rahultarte/my-first-repo/README.md

 ### Geography

-I live in the city of Sunnyvale, in the state of Maryland, in the United States of America.
+I live in the city of Sunnyvale, in the state of California, in the United States of America.

 ### Reading